Dangandy/SCA/README.md

 ### Step 4: Python AWS Lambda
   9. Create a Lambda function using canary as the blueprint
   10. insert record into your database using handler

 ---

+## FAQ:

+### I got an internal server error when I try to connect my RDS instance with pgAdmin
+---

 ## Additional Resources: